Codes and Construction/Design Requirements

 Other Design and Installation Requirements

-- Fire alarm systems shall be designed to most recent NFPA 72 and USU campus standards.
+- Fire alarm systems shall be designed to meet the most recent NFPA 72 and USU campus standards.

-- Fire sprinkler systems shall be designed and installed to most recent NFPA 13 and USU campus standards.
+- Fire sprinkler systems shall be designed and installed to meet the most recent NFPA 13 and USU campus standards.

 - Commercial kitchen hood systems shall be listed to UL 300 and designed and installed per most recent NFPA 96 standards.